5 Best Vitamins for Seniors: Avoid Dangerous Deficiencies

 • Magnesium

-Avoid fillers and high doses of things you don’t need (for example, mega-dose Vitamin A).
+Avoid fillers and high doses of things you don’t need (for example, mega-dose Vitamin A, Vitamin B Complex 100 or even B50).

 Yes, it makes a difference.
 Vitamins for elderly men might focus more on prostate health, while vitamins for elderly women usually contain more calcium and iron to offset hormonal changes post-menopause.

 Ladies, if you’re over 60, your iron needs drop but your calcium needs skyrocket.
-Gents, don’t ignore zinc—it’s key for testosterone balance and immune strength.
+Men, don’t ignore zinc—it’s key for testosterone balance and immune strength.

 Specialized Supplements for Seniors with Health Goals